1648 Last modified December 13, 2013

 Case Twenty Two: The Cosmic Background Radiation occupies a special inertial frame.
 It is the same throughout the universe.
 We can detect this inertial frame by noting that its temperature is the same in all directions.
 Our earth moves through this background at the rate of about five hundred miles per second.

 Case Twenty Three: Photons create gravity and gravitate.
+The theory of General Relativity demands that photons must create gravity and gravitate.
 As far as anyone knows, there is only one kind of gravity.
+Sir Author Eddington described the mechanism of gravity as a refraction process in a paper published in 1920.
 It makes sense then that photons would be the only source of this single kind of gravity.

 Case Twenty Four: Light from distant galaxies is shifted toward the red.
 Photons create gravity and gravitate.
 The force of this gravity is conveyed through the extended fields that surround photon points.
 When this force causes a momentum change in a gravitating object, work is done.
 Energy must be conserved.
 The photon must lose energy by shifting its frequency toward the red.